 React Fast to Bad Food Reactions

-This is because it takes around 6-8 hours for food to make its way through the stomach and into the small intestine.
-Additionally, some food allergens can actually be stored in your fat cells and released into your system even if you stop consuming the food allergen.
+This is because food takes around 6-8 hours to make its way through the stomach and into the small intestine.
+Additionally, some food allergens can be stored in your fat cells and released into your system even if you stop consuming the food allergen.

-With that said though, it is also important to note that not all food allergy reaction times are the same.
-While 12 hours is possible, some of them can happen as fast as a few minutes.
+With that said, it is also important to note that not all food allergy reaction times are the same.
+While 12 hours is possible, some can happen as fast as a few minutes.
 Other times, it can reach up to 24 hours.

 The important thing is to react fast when an allergic reaction takes place.
 It may also help to learn about relevant first aid practices to help assist those experiencing it.